-To tell the hardware and compiler not to perform such re-orderings, xv6 uses sync_synchronize() in both acquire (kernel/spinlock.c:22) and release (kernel/spinlock.c:47). sync_synchronize() is a memory barrier: it tells the compiler and CPU to not reorder loads or stores across the barrier.
+To tell the hardware and compiler not to re-order, xv6 uses sync_synchronize() in both acquire (kernel/spinlock.c:22) and release (kernel/spinlock.c:47). sync_synchronize() is a memory barrier: it tells the compiler and CPU to not reorder loads or stores across the barrier.
 The barriers in xv6's acquire and release force order in almost all cases where it matters, since xv6 uses locks around accesses to shared data.
 Chapter 9 discusses a few exceptions.